stellar/stellar-protocol/core/cap-concurrent-txs.md

 Modern software products perform tasks concurrently and integrate with APIs and external systems without coordinating or synchronizing on a resource.
-These problems increase the complexity of integrating with the Stellar network, especially horizontally scaled systems.
+These problems increase the complexity of integrating with the Stellar network, and create an experience more alike to acquiring payment systems and not modern concurrent systems.

 ### Goals Alignment